AMGMNPLK/SF-Giants-Performance-Science-Fellow/src/site/notes/TLDR.md

 - Selected many years as a commentator of Pelota on TV
 - Interviewed as a referent for the book [Pelota in La Rioja](https://www.libreriadeportiva.com/libro/la-pelota-en-la-rioja_30943)

+## My background as sports manager

+Many titles and years of experience in sports management.

+I created teams, sports schools and clubs since I was 15.

+I worked in and with some Federations for many years organizing events, championships and creating clubs.

+I worked on objective selection and in coach criteria based systems.

 ## The person

 Experience working as a team with sports scientist and professionals